MTB Pillerseetal, © TVB Pillerseetal

 Tirol has more than 1,000 kilometres of cycle paths, about 6,400 kilometres of designated mountainbike trails and around 330 kilometres of singletrack trails as well as several bike parks.

-The Mountain Bike Model Tirol is a trail-difficulty rating and waymarking system designed to help mountainbikers navigate their way around the paths and trails of Tirol.
-Whether your idea of a ride is an easy pedal along a flat trail, a challenging singletrack through the tall trees, the adrenaline rush of downhill mountain biking, anything goes freestyle, or multi-day treks, Tirol offers countless opportunities to create an unforgettable experience in the mountains.
+The Mountain Bike Model Tirol is a system used to rate the difficulty of trails and help mountainbikers navigate their way around Tirol.
+Whether your idea of a ride is an easy pedal along a flat trail, a challenging singletrack through the tall trees, the adrenaline rush of downhill mountain biking, anything-goes freestyle, or multi-day treks, Tirol offers countless opportunities to create an unforgettable experience in the mountains.
 As always, please respect other trail users and moderate your speed to ensure a safe and pleasant experience for everyone.

-The Mountain Bike Model Tirol is a trail-difficulty rating and waymarking system designed to help mountainbikers navigate their way around the paths…
+The Mountain Bike Model Tirol is a system used to rate the difficulty of trails and help mountainbikers navigate their way around Tirol.
+Whether your…

 Read moreShow less